Gabrieljsilva/detayls/README.md

 ```

 ## Example with Express
-In this example we will create an application with express and Detayls using Typescript.
+In this example we will create an application with express and Detayls.

 install the dependencies:
 ```npm install express detayls"```